 - Software – software is used to ensure that people can’t gain access to the database through viruses, hacking, or any similar process.

 - Physical controls – an example of a physical component of database security could be the constant monitoring of the database by company personnel to allow them to identify any potential weaknesses and/or compromises.

 - Administrative controls – this refers to things like the use of passwords, restricting the access of certain people to certain parts of the database, or blocking the access of some company personnel altogether.

 Why is database security important?

-- Ensuring that physical damage to the server doesn’t result in the loss of data.
+- Ensure that physical damage to the server doesn’t result in the loss of data.

-- Prevents data loss through corruption of files or programming errors.
+- Prevent data loss through corruption of files or programming errors.